Virtual Protractor Online

 Frequently Asked Questions

-What makes virtual protractor easier to read?
+What makes tool easier to read?

-For virtual protractor, place the vertex on the real corner or intersection before moving the side points.
+For tool, place the vertex on the real corner or intersection before moving the side points.
 Put the side points farther along each edge of the screen protractor so small pointer movements matter less.
 When measuring a classroom angle demo, a horizontal, vertical, or baseline guide can make the vertex easier to confirm.

 Which measurement mode fits a quick blank-canvas sketch?

-Is virtual protractor browser-side for normal use?
+Is workflow browser-side for normal use?

-Normal virtual protractor use runs in the browser.
+Normal visual measurement use runs in the browser.
 Blank canvas work and optional local reference files stay in the browser during normal use.
 Export files are created from the current canvas on your device, and clearing the workspace removes the active screen protractor state from the page.
 Do not open private material unless you are comfortable handling it on the device and browser in front of you.

-virtual protractor measures a rendered view instead of touching the original object.
+workspace measures a rendered view instead of touching the original object.
 Camera perspective, scan skew, PDF scaling, lens distortion, and blur can all change the visible angle.
 Treat a remote tutoring example as a visual check unless the screen protractor comes from a reliable orthographic drawing or another controlled source.

-Which file format fits a virtual protractor handoff?
+Which file format fits a workflow handoff?